-- 1. Here are some quick ones: - 1.
+- Questions must be answered in order asked. - Solutions must be neat. - You must use the given symbols. - You must show all reasoning. - Copying is never allowed, even when working together. - 1.
+Here are some quick ones.
+For each answer, explain why. - 1.
 If a matrix is singular, how does that reflect in its eigenvalues? - 2.
 Is it possible for an $n \times n$ matrix with all n eigenvalues different to be defective? - 3.
 Is a square null-matrix defective?
 Singular? - 4.
 Is a unit matrix defective?
 Singular? - 5.
 Is a square matrix with all coefficients 1 singular?
 Defective? - 6.
 Is a square matrix with all coefficients 0 except $a{12} = 1$ singular?
 Defective?
-What are the eigenvalues and eigenvectors? - 7.
-Is a square matrix with all coefficients 0 except $a{ii+1} = 1$ for i = 1, 2, ..., n-1 singular?
+How many independent eigenvectors are there?
+To answer this, find the eigenvalue(s) and dimension of their null spaces for this simple triangular matrix. - 7.
+Is a square matrix with all coefficients 0 except $a{i\,i+1}=1$ for $i=1,2,\ldots,n-1$ singular?
 Defective?
-What are the eigenvalues and eigenvectors? - 8.
-An anti-symmetric matrix is a matrix for which $A^{\rm T} = -A$ .
+How many independent eigenvectors are there? - 2.
+An anti-symmetric matrix is a matrix for which $A^{\rm T}=-A$ .
 Are the eigenvalues of an antisymmetric matrix real too?
-To check, write down a nontrivial anti-symmetric 2 × 2 matrix and see. - 2.
+To check, write down a nontrivial anti-symmetric $2\times 2$ matrix and see.
+In fact, the eigenvalues of an antisymmetric matrix are always purely imaginary, i.e. proportional to $i=\sqrt{-1}$ .
+The (complex) eigenvectors are orthogonal, as long as you remember that in the first vector of a dot product, you must take complex conjugate, i.e. replace every i by -i.
+Verify this for your antisymmetric matrix. - 3.
 Analyze and accurately draw the quadratic curve using matrix diagonalization.
 Show the exact, as well as the approximate values for all angles.
 Repeat for the curve,